What matters now is what happens next

 Debt exclusions do not impact a town's total tax levy.
 Once the debt is fully repaid, the tax increase ends.
 Stoneham's high school debt exclusion enabled the town to raise revenue needed to fund the project above and beyond the more than $50 million in grants for it provided by the Commonwealth.
 The debt for Stoneham's new high school will be paid off over 30 years.

-Stoneham will use the revenue to make up its substantial budget shortfall and adequately fund public safety, education, public works, and general government expenses.
-Stoneham residents will vote at the spring town meeting on how exactly the town appropriates the revenue raised across these areas.
-The spring town meeting is on Monday May 5, 2025.
+Stoneham would use the revenue to make up its substantial budget shortfall and fill budget gaps for the schools, library, senior center, recreation department, public safety, education, and public works.
+Stoneham residents vote on how exactly the town appropriates its revenue.

 Stoneham is audited each year by an independent accounting firm.
 In recent years, the audit has been performed by CliftonLarsonAllen LLP, which reviews and reports on the town's financial statements each year.
 This annual independent audit is a standard requirement for MA municipalities to ensure accountability and transparency in financial reporting.
 You can find Stoneham's annual audit reports dating back to 2017 here.

-Public safety, infrastructure, and the school system will greatly decline.
+Public safety, infrastructure, and the school system will greatly decline, and the library, senior center, and recreation department will face substantial cuts.
 The shortfall and related cuts that Stoneham town departments are facing for the coming year are on top of cuts and shortfalls that the town has been making for decades.

 There are various state and local tax relief and exemption programs available to eligible residents